simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 ```

 We have created a clean `User` class that is completely type-safe and even has initial values.
 The typescript part of `App` has been simplified drastically.
-In the form element, we see that we have added the `#form="ngForm"` syntax to tell Angular this is our template-driven form.
+In the form element, we see that we have added the `#form="ngForm"` syntax to get access to the `ngForm` directive.
 For the rest, we use a combination of `ngModel`, `name` and `ngModelGroup` to create our form.
 The syntax of this form is quite simple and because we use the correct values in the `name` and `ngModelGroup` Angular has created the perfect reactive form for us behind the scenes, automatically!